arcaputo3/deep_news/README.md

 From there, we attempted to trade a Relative Strength Index (RSI) strategy on ETFs that we predicted would have higher than usual volatility and volume.
 The reason for this is that
 RSI strategies benefit from frequent fluctuation, and as it turns out outperform buy-and-hold given perfect predictions (ideal strategy).
 Our model achieves overall ~60% accuracy on out of fold predictions and performs almost as well as the ideal strategy, however our daily returns are not statistically significantly superior to those of buy-and-hold.

+Note that for copyright and intellectual property purposes, data and models have been excluded.